 - The SMF shall support charging for PDU Session types of IP, Ethernet and Unstructured.

 - In Home Routed scenario, the SMF shall collect charging information per PDU session and, based on Home Operator policy and agreement between Home and Visit Operators, shall be able to collect charging information per Qos Flow for in-bound and out-bound roamers in Home Routed scenario.

+- In Local breakout scenarios, the SMF in VPLMN shall collect charging information per PDU session and, based on Visited Operator policy and agreement between Home and Visit Operator, may be able to collect charging information per QoS Flow for in-bound and out-bound raominger in the LBO scenario

 - For interworking between 5GS and EPC, the dedicated PGW-C + SMF shall collect charging information using the same mechanisms as the SMF.